mugen609/bigbox-native-res-setup/GameMaze.md

 ## 📺
 ## Res-O-Matic for Custom Resolutions

-Res-O-Matic forces a specific desktop resolution, useful **When CRT SwitchRes fails or "desktop-res-based standalones" need a different res:**
+Res-O-Matic forces a specific desktop resolution, useful **When CRT SwitchRes fails or "desktop-res-based standalone emulators" need a different res:**

 The approach is to create `.bat` launchers in emulator folders and configure these as alternative “emulators” in LaunchBox.